Chapter 1 Resurrections

 The dark-haired man pulled out a chair from under the table and signalled Johan to take a seat.

-The being’s eyes seemed to take in the totality of Johan, inside and out.
+The being’s eyes seemed to take in the totality of Johan, both inside and out.
 Far from feeling self-conscious, Johan felt seen, welcomed and understood.
-The dark-haired man put a steaming mug on the table in front of Johan.
+The man placed a steaming mug on the table in front of him.

 “Black coffee, no sugar.”